SilkRose/Pony/stories/ideas.md

 ### Synopsis:
 Rainbow Dash has got a few problems, and they're all Pinkie Pie.
 (Has a crush on her, she keeps appearing in bedroom mysteriously.
 Etc)

 ***

-## Silly Siblings

-### Synopsis:
-Pinkie is trying to teach her siblings how to be silly or how to have more fun while working on the rock farm.

-***